alexandertrefz/essence/packages/website/diagnostics.md

 Several predicates joined with `::and(…)` are one predicate: the chain is flattened, so `@::isPositive()::and(@::isNot(1))` proves two things and the mirror image of it proves the same two.

+A GENERIC Alias may be refined — `type NonEmptyList<Item> = List<Item> where
+@::hasItems()` — and needs no rule of its own: the predicate is read with the Type Parameters opaque, so a clause that asks about the items (`@::contains(0)`) is refused by ordinary typechecking, for the Argument it passes rather than for being generic.
+What survives asks nothing a Type Argument could answer differently, which is why `NonEmptyList<String>` and `NonEmptyList<Integer>` are told apart by their bases alone.

 The Alias still means its base afterwards, so everything naming it stays about itself rather than cascading.